- About WIP

 - Jackson Gulch Reservoir

 - Contact WIP

-In an ongoing effort to inform the public and water community alike, the following is the first in a four part 2013 series related to a potentially emerging Colorado Public Trust Doctrine issue.
+In an ongoing effort to inform the public and water community alike, this is the second in a four part 2013 series related to the Colorado Public Trust Doctrine issue.

 A number of water bills introduced by Sen. Mary Hodge have been signed by Gov. John Hickenlooper.

 Dams generally serve the primary purpose of retaining water, while other structures such as floodgates or levees (also known as dikes) are used to manage or prevent water flow into specific land regions.
 The average age of the 84,000 dams in the U.S. is 52 years old.
 The nation’s dams are aging and the number of high-hazard dams is on the rise.
 Many of these dams were built as low-hazard dams protecting undeveloped agricultural land.
 Both are in sad shape and rated a D for dams and a D- for levees by the American Society of Civil Engineers who are the engineers who build them.
 If they go, homes and vast stretches of land will be flooded and the environment literally drenched.

 The 18th Annual Children’s Water Festival will be conducted May 1, 2013 at Fort Lewis College.
 We are anticipating more than 700 fifth grade kids will participate this year.
 If you would like to volunteer for this fun and worthwhile event, please contact the Water Information Program at (970) 247-1302.